adrelanos/aeternity-wiki/Cold-Storages.md

-The scope of the document is to explain that there exist more than on definition of cold storage of the context of crypto currencies and to explain how to:
+The scope of the document is to explain that there exist more than one definition of cold storage in the context of cryptocurrencies and to explain how to:

 * create a wallet offline
 * sign a message offline
 * create a transaction offline
 * securely executing the transactions online
-* explain why an offline created crypto coin address / wallet can securely checked form an the wild
+* explain why an offline created cryptocoin address / wallet can be securely checked from in the wild

 ## Definition: Cold Storage

-A *cold storage* of context of crypto currencies mean to reserve crypto currency coins offline.
-This storage exist there where you save your data's and records offline for ever.
-But there exist a tiny different to an deep cold storage.
-The different is that this datas could exist on a medium which was one time connected on a network.
+*Cold storage* in the context of cryptocurrencies means to reserve crypto currency coins offline.
+This storage exist there to save your data and offline records for ever.
+But there exist a subtle different between that and deep cold storage.
+The different is that this data could exist on a medium which was at one time connected on a network.

-Examples for a cold storage:
+Examples of cold storage medium:
 * a piece of paper
 * an offline computer <sup>(never connect(ed) to a network)</sup>
 * a cd/dvd/blue ray -disk <sup>(never connect(ed) to a network)</sup>

-What cold storage on our case not mean:
+What cold storage does not mean in our case:

 >If something, usually food, is kept in cold storage, it is put in
 >artificially cold conditions, usually to stop it from decaying.

-On the wild exist a site where you can read the pro's and con's: just search for 'cold storage & crypto coins'
+In the wild there exists a site where you can read the pros and cons: just search for 'cold storage & cryptocoins'

 ## Definition: Deep cold storage

-A *deep cold storage* of context of crypto currencies mean to reserve crypto currency coins offline AND the wallet was created offline.
+A *deep cold storage* in the context of cryptocurrencies mean to reserve cryptocurrency coins offline AND the wallet used was created offline.

 ## Create a wallet offline